Cron homers twice with slam in Rockies’ 13-8 win over Miami

 Connor Joe also had two homers, including the first pinch-hit home run of his career, and Dom Nunez and Sam Hilliard also connected for the Rockies.

 Colorado hit 11 homers in outscoring the Marlins 34-14 over the three games.
 Cron also hit two in Friday’s 14-2 win.
+“It’s pretty cool, the roll we’re on,” said Cron, who had 13 RBIs in the series to match the team record for the most in a three-game set.
+Larry Walker had 13 RBIs in three games against St. Louis in 1999.

+“I think this homestand and definitely this last series has been the best we’ve played all season,” added Cron.
+“We’re hitting the cover off the ball.
+I think we’re finally starting to figure some stuff out.
+It’s been awesome to see.”

+The Rockies went 5-1 in their six-game homestand, outscoring the Chicago Cubs and Marlins 55-27 while hitting 17 home runs in a surge that reinforced Coors’ Field’s reputation as a home run haven.

 Miami’s Alex Jackson had a three-run homer in the eighth, Jesús Aguilar went deep in the ninth and had three RBIs and Lewis Brinson added a two-run single.